kylesarre/Temp-ChessProject/ExtremeChess_SRS.md

   * To move a piece, the player shall click on a piece belonging to their color.
 When this is done, any available valid moves for that piece will have their destination squares highlighted green.
 Clicking on a valid destination square moves the piece to that square, checks to see if victory conditions are met, then ends the turn.
 If an opponent’s piece is on a valid square of capture/movement, moving the piece onto that square will capture the piece, removing it from the game.
 A piece’s valid moves/captures shall correspond to the Laws of Chess as laid out in the FIDE Handbook, unless altered by a previously activated ability.
 If an activated ability would allow the opponent’s King to be immediately captured, that move is disallowed.

 * Activate an ability:
   * To activate an ability, the player shall click on the icon representing that ability on their ability display bar.
 This shall bring up a text box containing a description of the ability’s effects, the ability’s energy cost, and two buttons to activate or cancel the ability’s use.
-If the player lacks the required energy to activate the ability, the button that confirms the ability’s activation will be grayed out and unselectable.
+If the player lacks the required energy to activate the ability, the button that confirms the ability’s activation will be grayed out and not selectable.
 If the player activates the ability, the energy cost will be deducted from their energy display, and the valid moves of the pieces will be altered accordingly.

 * Access options:
   * This brings up an options menu which allows the player to offer a draw, which, if accepted, ends the game in a draw, accept a draw offer, if offered on the previous turn, save the game state, allowing the game to be stopped and resumed at a later date, and quit the game, returning to the main menu.